Subscribe

 He looks up and waves his hand at her, before turning back once more to the road.

-Leigh Doughty (VIETNAM)
+Leigh Doughty (UK)

 Write A Comment